vijitsingh/basic-carousel-js-library/README.md

    <br>
 NOTE: The purpose of this exercise was mainly exploring various javascript aspects.
 So I wanted to devote minimal time on styling the carousel, so
       for css and html I have just copied the code from www.amazon.com/dp/B0013E9SOG <br>
+DISCLAIMER :
-DISCLAIMER : Please note that all the images/css/html which I have used is publicly available on the amazon website.
+1) Please note that all the images/css/html which I have used is publicly available on the amazon website.
 I have NOT used any internal information.
+2) I have used templating library by John Resig with minor modifications for this project.

 How to use the library
 ======================